tiy-rails-front-end/surveyopossum/README.md

 After completing this assignment, you should...

-* Understand the concept of factory objects
+* (Maybe) understand the concept of factory objects
 * Know how to build a UI that runs on Rails

 ### Learning Objectives (Rails)